bluescarni/piranha/doc/sphinx/concepts.rst

 *#include <piranha/type_traits.hpp>*

+.. cpp:concept:: template <typename T> piranha::Arithmetic

+   This concept is satisfied it ``T`` is a C++ arithmetic type, or a cv-qualified version thereof.

 .. cpp:concept:: template <typename T> piranha::Returnable

    This concept is satisfied if instances of type ``T`` can be returned from a function.